 Celadon is an open source Android* software reference stack for the Android community.
 Celadon helps to bring ideas to life while developing on the latest Android release and the latest Intel hardware platforms.
 The following Intel® NUC system has been used to validate regular Celadon releases.

 Weekly validation phase

 The weekly validation cycle includes system functional test execution, compliance testing, and KPI based on the defined features of the quarterly program.

 - The test plan is created based on the features in the verify/closed state from the weekly release builds.
 Software criteria are defined at the start of the program, and execution is completed weekly on each domain until the defined software criteria are met.

-- The validation team maps & tracks all the test cases against the defined requirements.
+- The validation team maps and tracks all the test cases against the defined requirements.

-- The Validation team will share the consolidated results based on the ask with details on software completion, requirement coverage, defects and system validation results.
+- The validation team shares the consolidated reports based on the request with details on software completion, requirement coverage, defects, and system validation results.